itsnsix/dirty-key-remapper/README.md

 Run with `sudo python3 remapper.py`

-By default pressing C-X-Z-LSHIFT will execute the close command and terminate the program.
+By default pressing C-X-Z-LSHIFT (19-18-17-16 on the Tartarus) will execute the close command and terminate the program.
 You can change this in the remap dict.